gitesh152/mern-aws/README.md

 User is also provided a clean and clear previews modal of uploaded video and generated thumbnails,

 alonghtwith their download urls.

-This whole project is deployed on AWS EC2 Instance.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>